 According to Herodotus [(484-425 BC), “Historiae”, VIII, 47] Kroton was founded by settlers from Achaia between 709 and 708 BC, and was the city that welcomed Pythagoras (570-495 BC) around 530 BC.
 Pythagoras went on to found the school of the Pythagoreans, a school that became famous for its mathematicians and architects.

 The ruins of the Doric temple amount to one solitary column which closely resembles those of Kardaki at Corfu.
-A second column was standing till near the middle of the last century along with the remains of the wall which formed the peribolus of the temple, but those were quarried for use in other construction and carried off.
-The temple once stood on a projecting rock and commandied a view in all directions, forming a landmark for voyagers.
-The single column that forms its solitary remnant, still serves the same purpose today.
+A second column was standing till near the middle of the last century along with the remains of the wall which formed the peribolus-wall of the temple, along with the steriobate, but those were quarried for use in other construction and carried off.
+The temple once stood on a immense platform composed of large blocks to raise it above the projecting rock below.
+The temple commanded a impressive view in all directions, forming a landmark for voyagers.
+The single column that forms its solitary remnant, can still be seen from out at sea.

 The temple is assumed to have 14 columns on the long side, but that would make the intercolumniation 3.73m and an intercolumnar length 49 meters and a width of 18.846 meters.
 The column height and base width is listed by Woodward (2012) as 8.299m 1.779 meters, respectively.
 This is quite stout for this date and falls somewhat outside the statistical norm for temples of this type.
 One would expect the column base to be stlightly less than what was recorded and equal to about 1.69 meters.